Exelotl24/data-science-S2025/challenges/c06-covid19-assignment.md

     ## # A tibble: 1 × 4
     ##   mean_cases_per100k sd_cases_per100k mean_deaths_per100k sd_deaths_per100k
     ##                <dbl>            <dbl>               <dbl>             <dbl>
-    ## 1             10094.
-8484.
-174. 159.
+    ## 1             24967.
+6174.
+375. 160.

 - Which rows did you pick?
-  - All rows without NA values were chosen for the means and SDs and rows where population = 0
+  - All rows without NA values on the latest date of the data set were chosen for the means and SDs and rows where population = 0
 - Why?
-  - NA values would have interefered with the calculations, and 0 population would be meaningless when calculating cases and deaths per 100k
+  - NA values would have interefered with the calculations, and 0 population would be meaningless when calculating cases and deaths per 100k.
+Showing all mean cases of every day also is not a very meaningful quantity to compute

 ### **q7** Find and compare the top 10